Avisa19/InstagramWithFirebase/README.md

 # InstagramWithFirebase

-Exactly like instagram with Exact UI and connect to Firebase Database.
+Exactly like instagram with Exact UI and connect to `Google Firebase Database`.